List of Garfield characters: Grandfather Garfield Feline

 Garfield's grandpa first appeared in the strip on November 10, 1980.

-In Garfield on the Town, a different-looking, rougher maternal grandfather is seen living with his daughter.
+In Garfield on the Town, a different-looking, rougher maternal grandfather is seen living with his son.
 Whether the comic strip's version is Garfield's paternal grandfather has not been explicitly clarified.

 Raoul Cat

 Raoul is Garfield's half-brother and only appears in the movie Garfield on the Town.
 He looks a lot like Guido (see below for one-time characters).

 Arno, Barney / Bernice, Berie, Bernie, Bob, Ed, Edna, Evelyn, Harry, Hubert, Nick, Patrick, Reba Catgut, Roy

-These are all of Garfield's aunts and uncles.
-They are all his mom's brothers and sisters.
+These are all of Garfield's aunts and uncles on his mother's side.

 Buchanan Feline

 Garfield's grandfather's brother was the first cat on the moon and is featured in a flashback Garfield and Friends episode, called "Astro Cat."